 Viral Movie was created as part of a collaborative installation made with multi-disciplinary artist, Karleng Lim.
 Conceived through dialogue during the pandemic, Influence reflects on the fractured emotional landscape of lockdown with its deep impacts and anxieties around health, control, and connection.
 Structured across three zones — Body, Mind, and Soul — the installation weaves together familiar domestic rituals such as sourdough baking, the incessant news cycle, and a sensory retreat space to explore how we metabolised crisis, both individually and collectively.

-No Limit introduces the Hedgewitch, a trickster, wanderer, and urban spell-caster.
-Drawing on folk traditions of herbalism and solitary magic, the Hedgewitch is reimagined as a 21st-century mystic navigating the psychic and physical boundaries of contemporary cities.
-She enters spaces shaped by wealth, order, and control, disrupting them through gestures of curiosity, humour, and embodied play.
+No Limit introduces the Hedgewitch — trickster, wanderer, and urban spell-caster.
+Drawing on folk traditions of herbalism and solitary magic, she is reimagined as a 21st-century mystic navigating the psychic and physical boundaries of contemporary cities.
+She enters spaces shaped by wealth, order and control, disrupting them through gestures of curiosity, humour and embodied play.

 In folklore, hedge witches lived on the edge of villages, working with plants and unseen forces, moving between the cultivated and the wild.
-This Hedgewitch exists in a similar threshold space, traversing sites marked by formal landscaping and architectural dominance.
-Her head - a plastic topiary sphere forges the aristocratic horticultural signature since the days of Louis XIV.
+This Hedgewitch occupies a similar threshold — traversing sites marked by formal landscaping and architectural dominance.
+Her head is a plastic topiary sphere: the clipped, controlled garden form made strange and worn as a head.

-The installation combines video, suspended acrylic discs, and a large wall collage made from the same imagery as the costume.
-The discs act as floating portals, capturing fragments gathered during dérives — wandering walks that tune into the unnoticed intersections of nature, architecture, and control.
-The video plays across sculptural screens built from shipping container panels, anchored by a maze of tiled blocks and hazard tape.
+The installation combines three-channel video, suspended acrylic discs and a large wall collage made from the same imagery as the costume.
+The video plays across sculptural screens built from shipping container panels, anchored by a maze of tiled blocks and hazard tape — the boundary forms of the city reassembled as theatre.

 No Limit